 Undergraduate Summer Fellowship Program

-On our program application, we ask applicants to select their top three choices of mentor from the list of participating faculty at the bottom of this page (the list will be updated for our 2021 program).
+We offer two programs that run in partnership and concurrently: the Lila R. Gleitman Undergraduate Summer Fellowship Program for Penn students funded through a generous donor gift; and the Research Experiences for Undergraduates (REU) Site in Interdisciplinary Mind and Brain Studies supported by the National Science Foundation (pending official award notification).
+Applicants are asked to select three potential faculty mentors from among a list that is updated annually.
 We also require a resume, unofficial transcript, and short personal statement; non-Penn student applicants are also required to request 2 letters of recommendation to be sent to us directly from their referees, if they are selected for first-round review.
-Applicants should have completed their sophomore or junior years, with consideration also given to exceptionally well-qualified freshmen.
+We are particularly interested in students from underrepresented groups in STEM.
+Applicants should have completed their first or second years of college study.
 Graduating seniors are not eligible for the summer fellowship.

 The Summer Fellowship Program is sponsored by MindCORE, Penn’s hub for the integrative study of the mind.
 The program for Penn students is funded through a generous donor gift, and is named the Lila R. Gleitman Undergraduate Summer Fellowship Program.